top of page

 7 Interesting Facts About Kevin De Bruyne.

-Full name: Kevin De Bruyne
+Full Name: Kevin De Bruyne

-Date of birth: 28 June 1991 (age 32)
+Date of Birth: 28 June 1991

-Place of birth: Drongen, Belgium
+Place of Birth: Drongen, Belgium

 Height: 1.81 m (5 ft 11 in)